fabric8io/shootout-docker-maven/README.md

  * [spotify/docker-maven-plugin](https://github.com/spotify/docker-maven-plugin)
  * [fabric8io/docker-maven-plugin](https://github.com/fabric8io/docker-maven-plugin)

+Of course, this shootout is biased.
+And since we know our plugin the best, the configuration for the `fabric8io/docker-maven-plugin` is probably tuned best.
+However, we happily will integrate any PR which improves the configuration for the other examples as well.

 ## A Micro-Service

 This project contains of a very simple Micro-Service, which accesses a Postgres database.
 The purpose of